We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Talkspace

-Talkspace works with an extensive network of mental health professionals with various specializations, including:
+Talkspace therapists come from the company’s extensive network of mental health professionals with various specializations, including:

 Talkspace also offers sleep therapy and psychiatry services, including medical care and medication management from licensed psychiatrists.